 You can simply flip these over and place them on your hood or roof.
-When cats jump up, their sensitive paws will encounter the harmless little spikes and they’ll jump back off again.
-Pretty soon, they’ll learn not to jump on your car anymore.
+When cats jump up, their sensitive paws will encounter the harmless little spikes, and they’ll jump back off again.
+Pretty soon, they’ll learn not to jump in your car anymore.

 If you don’t have one around the house, you can also purchase one.
 They’re pretty cheap.

-However, if you’ve determined that cats only like to sit on your hood because of the warmth, foil may be worth a shot.
+However, foil may be worth a shot if you’ve determined that cats only like to sit on your hood because of the warmth.
 One or two strips may be enough to keep the cat off the hood.